 Not all universities include UCAT as part of their entry criteria.
-However, of those that don’t, the majority include a different admissions exam, either BMAT or GAMSAT.
+Those that don’t, would typically include a different admissions exam, either BMAT or GAMSAT.
+However, the BMAT has been discontinued from 2024 onwards, leading more universities to now use the UCAT.
 You can find the admissions exam for every medical school in our Medicine Entry Requirements blog.

-Currently, the only medical schools which don’t include any admissions exam are:
+Currently, the only medical school which does not include any admissions exam is the University of Buckingham.

 Many of the UCAT universities don’t provide a minimum UCAT score that they accept.
 Often the threshold UCAT score changes each year depending on candidate performance, or universities rank candidates, so again the lowest UCAT score which is accepted will change each year.
 Some medical schools also use a combination of your UCAT score and other achievements (i.e. academic) to determine if you’ll be selected for an interview.